Duration of Long-Term Disability Benefits: What to Expect

 Financial Planning

-One of the first steps in planning for the future is to ensure financial stability.
+One of the first steps in planning for the future is to ensure financial stability during the long-term disability.
 This involves:

 • Creating a budget: Understanding your regular expenses and how they will be covered with your disability benefits.